 Part 1: Signing up for the emails

-Ouch – the Labour Party is in hot water today following a personalised direct mail campaign that felt way too targeted for some of the cancer patients who received it!
+Ouch – the Labour Party is in hot water today following a personalized direct mail campaign that felt way too targeted for some of the cancer patients who received it!

 Direct mail then is not having its best day.
 But how are the three major parties measuring up in their use of email marketing campaigns to deliver their message, communicate their values and win votes?